Types of mosquitoes

 There are a number of different mosquitos that can impact you, your family and your pets.

 Saltmarsh mosquitoes (Aedes vigilax) breed in saltmarsh and mangrove habitats in Brisbane.
 These areas cover much of coastal Brisbane from the Pine River in the north to Tingalpa Creek in the south.
-The Boondall and Tinchi Tamba Wetlands are prime habitat for this mosquito.
+Boondall Wetlands and Tinchi Tamba Wetlands are also a prime habitat for this mosquito.

 The saltmarsh mosquito is Brisbane’s most significant mosquito pest due to:

-- huge numbers simultaneously hatch after trigger events such as rain or high tides
+- large numbers simultaneously hatching after trigger events such as heavy rain or high tides

-- adults are highly mobile and disperse inland for five to 10 kilometres
+- adults being highly mobile and dispersing inland at least five to 10 kilometres

-- female mosquitoes have highly aggressive biting behaviour
+- female mosquitoes having highly aggressive biting behaviour

-- they have the capacity to carry Ross River and Barmah Forest viruses.
+- having the capacity to carry Ross River and Barmah Forest viruses.

 Saltmarsh mosquitoes can be a particular problem during times of low rainfall as their eggs are conditioned to hatch in greater numbers after a period of drying out.

-Rain over 40 mm or high tides over 2.4 m can trigger a hatching event and biting activity can be expected approximately 10 days later.
-The adults live for one to two weeks.
+Generally, rain over 30 mm or high tides over 2.4 m can trigger a hatching event and biting activity can be expected approximately 10 days later.
+The adults live for about one to two weeks.

 Adult female and eggs

-Larvae are aquatic and develop into pupae in as little as 5-6 days.
+Larvae are aquatic and develop into pupae in as little as 5-6 days (in warmer months).

-- Bti (Bacillus thuringiensis israelensis) - only effects larvae for the few days before they pupate and the larvae need to ingest it.
+- Bti only effects larvae for the few days before they pupate and the larvae need to ingest it for Bti to work.

-These products only target the larvae and are safe for other insects, the environment and humans.
-They are sprayed by helicopter with ground support by quad bike spray teams.
+These products only target larvae and are safe for people, pets and the general environment.
+They are treated by helicopter, with ground support from our All Terrain Vehicle (ATV) teams.

 There are usually only a few days available after a hatching event to successfully control the larvae with these products.